-II.
-Employee-Centered Responses to a Potential Threat
+Worker-Centered Response to a Potential Threat

-If an employee knows a potential perpetrator, the employee typically has the greatest insight into the potential perpetrator's behavior and can provide substantial guidance in protecting themselves and the workplace.

-Upon learning that an employee faces a potential threat, employers should immediately work to develop a partnership with the threatened employee to develop a safe and effective response guided by the employee's needs and circumstances.
+If a worker knows a potential perpetrator, the worker typically has the greatest insight into the potential perpetrator's behavior and can provide substantial guidance in protecting themselves and the workplace.
+Upon learning that a worker faces a potential threat, employers should immediately work to develop a partnership with the threatened worker to develop a safe and effective response guided by the worker's needs and circumstances.

-If an employee does not know a potential perpetrator, employers should develop a similar partnership with the threatened employee to assess the level of danger and take protective measures, such as escorting the employee to their vehicle until the potential threat subsides.
+If a worker does not know a potential perpetrator, employers should develop a similar partnership with the threatened worker to assess the level of danger and take protective measures, such as escorting the worker to their vehicle until the potential threat subsides.

 Workplaces must tailor responses to the unique circumstances of each situation.
 In some instances, workplaces need to take only a few precautions beyond those already in place.
-Other cases require a higher level of assessment and planning, including, when applicable, the creation of a resource or response team.
+Other cases require a higher level of assessment and planning including, when applicable, the creation of a response team.

-Workplaces should apply the following principles when working with an employee to assess a potential threat:
+Workplaces should apply the following principles when working with a worker to assess a potential threat:

 Ask about and assess facts relevant to any workplace threat.
-To preserve privacy, limit personal questions about the history between the survivor and perpetrator to matters that help reveal the potential risks;
+To preserve privacy, limit personal questions about the history between

-- Keep confidential any information provided by the survivor whenever possible, only sharing specific facts with those who must receive specific information in order to implement workplace safety measures; - Do not advise the employee about personal safety issues away from work.
-If the employee has a relationship with the perpetrator; do not tell the employee what to do about the relationship; - Refer the employee to qualified local services for survivors to ensure that the employee receives appropriate information and assistance, including safety planning; - Distribute a Safety Card; - Do not blame or hold a survivor responsible for a perpetrator's threats or violent actions.
+- the affected worker and perpetrator to matters that help reveal the potential risks; - Keep any information provided by the affected worker confidential whenever possible, only sharing specific facts with those who must receive specific information in order to implement workplace safety measures; - Do not advise the worker about personal safety issues away from work.
+If the worker has a relationship with the perpetrator; do not tell the worker what to do about the relationship; - Refer the worker to qualified local services (such as legal, healthcare, etc.) to ensure that the worker receives appropriate information and assistance, including safety planning; - Print and share resources and referrals with the worker - Do not blame or hold the worker responsible for a perpetrator's threats or violent actions.

-An employee who is faces a potential threat may also need workplace accommodations to address their own particular safety issues, such as a Protective Order, also known as a Restraining Order.
-Depending on the extent in which a potential threat has been directed towards a workplace, an employer may consider consulting with the affected employee and obtaining the order in the employer's name or a no-trespass order covering the work site (if allowed under state law).
+A worker who faces a potential threat may also need workplace accommodations to address their own particular safety issues, such as a Protective Order, also known as a Restraining Order.
+Depending on the extent in which a potential threat has been directed towards a workplace, an employer may consider consulting with the affected worker and obtaining the order in the employer's name or a no-trespass order covering the work site (if allowed under state law).